ghc-proposals/ghc-proposals/proposals/0000-import-exposing.rst

 No ``as`` Clauses
 ^^^^^^^^^^^^^^^^^
-The initial idea for this proposal, informed by the motivating proposal, was strictly a mechanism for adding identifiers to the top-level namespace from an otherwise-qualified import declaration. ``as`` clauses emerged during the write-up and seem to provide significant utility (even for unqualified imports) with reasonably low added complexity.
+The initial idea for this proposal, informed by #760, was strictly a mechanism for adding identifiers to the top-level namespace from an otherwise-qualified import declaration. ``as`` clauses emerged during the write-up and seem to provide significant utility (even for unqualified imports) with reasonably low added complexity.
 If this opinion proves contentious, the initial motivation is still satisfied without them.

 Bikeshedding
 ^^^^^^^^^^^^
 Another option considered for the keyword was ``opening``.
 This makes sense for top-level imports, less so with the addition of ``as`` clauses.
 However, if they are removed it may be worth considering.

-(N.b. in the motivating proposal an ``unqualified`` keyword is introduced, with ``open`` offered as a shorter alternative; thus, a matching alternative here.)
+(N.b. in #760 an ``unqualified`` keyword is introduced, with ``open`` offered as a shorter alternative; thus, a matching alternative here.)

 ``hiding as`` Clauses
 ^^^^^^^^^^^^^^^^^^^^^